Do I Have Enough Electrical Infrastructure for My Christmas Lights and Decorations? Christmas Electric 101 - Part 3

 Temporary Electrical Infrastructure

 With Christmas lights and decorations, temporary electrical infrastructure generally consists of extension cords, temporary timers, and power strips.
 Most cords and devices come with maximum amperage ratings printed on them.
 Always pay close attention to these ratings and never exceed them.
-Also keep in mind that the longer the length of cord you use, the more resistance the electricity encounters and as a result, the lower the maximum amount of amperage it can hold.
+Also keep in mind that the longer the length of cord you use, the more resistance the electricity encounters, and as a result, the lower the maximum amount of amperage it can hold.
 So if you are plugging four, 50-foot cords together, it will not be able to hold as much as if you were only using a single 50-foot cord.
 The chart below was created by Homedepot.com and it does a great job of showing you what the maximum allowed amperage is for various lengths and gauges.
 For a more in-depth explanation of extension cords, be sure and visit Home Depot's page detailing all you ever wanted to know about extension cords: Home Depot Extension Cord Breakdown

 We generally recommend staying at least 10% under the maximum rating for extension cords, temporary timers, and power strips.
 It's always better to be on the safe side rather than taking a chance and overloading a cord.
-Remember that breakers are designed to trip when they get overloaded, but when an extension cord is overloaded, it will simply begin to melt and may flare up and cause a fire.
+Remember that breaker are designed to trip when they get overloaded, but when an extension cord is overloaded, it will simply begin to melt and may flare up and cause a fire.

 Many Christmas enthusiasts and pro installers often use zip cord in place of extension cords.
 This can be a great solution for many applications and we've used it ourselves for many years.
-However, it's important to note that zip cord cannot hold as many amps as a regular extension cord.
+However, it's important to note that the zip cord cannot hold as many amps as a regular extension cord.
 The most common type of zip used for Christmas applications is 18 gauge SPT-1 or SPT-2.
 The only difference between the two is the thickness of the insulation, with SPT-2 being thicker.
 The chart below shows the maximum allowed

 Once you know the maximum amps both your permanent as well as temporary electrical infrastructure can hold, you are then ready to get busy lighting and decorating.
 Be sure and keep your clamp meter and line splitter handy so you can make sure all your cords are under their maximum rating.
 If you are plugging multiple cords into the same outlet or power strip, be sure and add up the amperage of all the cords to make sure they don't exceed the maximum allowed amperage of that device.
 Also, have a notebook available so that you can track what cords are going into each circuit.
 Need a refresher on how to use a clamp meter?
 Be sure and see our previous blog posting that covers using a clamp meter and a line splitter.